 When the IRS seizes someone’s home or car, they generally seize other assets, as well, such as boats and motorcycles.
 That’s because they immediately sell these assets for much less than their market value, in order to collect that person’s tax liability.
 IRS seizures usually happen only after repeated attempts to collect the tax, penalties, and interest which they have assessed and believe are owed by that person.

 Don’t let this happen to you!
 Contact us before you get that dreaded letter stating the IRS is about to seize your home, car, and other assets, including your retirement savings.

 Another awful outcome of non- or under-payment of tax liabilities is an IRS wage garnishment.
 If the IRS so chooses, it can levy money from your bank account, but if your bank balance isn’t that large, they can start taking money from your paycheck.
 Under wage garnishment, your employer is legally obligated to deduct a substantial amount of your pay and send it to the IRS.

 Once this starts, you lose much of your income until the tax liability has been paid – UNLESS you take action with the IRS and know what to do.
-We are experts with handling this situation and work with the IRS almost every day to reduce our clients’ tax liabilities.
-Most often, we can change this onerous wage-shrinking tactic into a reasonable payment plan that you can handle, and that is not nearly as burdensome on your income flow.

 If your wages have been garnished by the IRS, or if the IRS is threatening to garnish your wages, please call us right away to represent you in negotiations.